IvanTurgenev/whocasa/README.md

 2) Create a channel in pushetta and grab your api key from the dashboard.

-3) Paste the api key and channel name in the `config.py` file.
+3) Paste the api key and channel name in the `config.py` file, also paste your ip range.

 4) Do `sudo pip3 install pushetta.`